Sanjay Subrahmanyam

-Sanjay Subrahmanyam (born 21 May 1961) is an Indian American historian of the early modern period.
-He is the author of several books and publications.
-He holds the Irving and Jean Stone Endowed Chair in Social Sciences at UCLA which he joined in 2004.
+Sanjay Subrahmanyam (born 21 May 1961) is an Indian-American historian of the early modern period.
+He holds the Irving and Jean Stone Endowed Chair in Social Sciences at the University of California, Los Angeles, having joined UCLA in 2004.

 Background and education

-Sanjay Subramanyam is the son of K. Subrahmanyam and his wife Sulochana.
-He was brought up in a Tamil Brahmin family, His father was a prominent expert on strategic affairs.
-Sanjay has an elder sister, and two elder brothers: Subrahmanyam Jaishankar, who retired from the Indian Foreign Service as its head, and serves now as India's Minister of External Affairs in the BJP government; and S. Vijay Kumar, who followed their father into the Indian Administrative Service.
-Subrahmanyam is married to a UCLA historian of modern France, Caroline Ford.
+Sanjay Subramanyam was born on 21 May 1961 in New Delhi, India.
+He is the son of Indian civil servant K. Subrahmanyam and his wife Sulochana.
+Subramanyam was brought up in a Tamil Brahmin family.
+He has an elder sister and two elder brothers.
+His brother S. Jaishankar is a diplomat and politician.

-Sanjay Subrahmanyam graduated with a BA (Hons) in economics from St. Stephen's College, Delhi.
-He received his MA and PhD in 1987 in economic history from the Delhi School of Economics on the topic of "Trade and the Regional Economy of South India, c.
-1550–1650".
+Sanjay Subrahmanyam graduated with a BA in economics from St. Stephen's College, Delhi.
+He received his MA and PhD in economic history from the Delhi School of Economics with the dissertation Trade and the Regional Economy of South India, c.
+1550–1650 (1987).